hms-dbmi/pic-sure-all-in-one/monitoring/README.md

 can also manage it directly with `bash monitoring/start-monitoring.sh` / `bash monitoring/stop-monitoring.sh`.

+### Existing deployments (upgrading)

+The mod_status block that apache-exporter scrapes (the `# --- monitoring:` block at the end of this repo's `initial-configuration/config/httpd/httpd-vhosts.conf`) is only copied into `$DOCKER_CONFIG_DIR/httpd/httpd-vhosts.conf` at install time.
+On a deployment that was installed before this block existed, re-sync that block into `$DOCKER_CONFIG_DIR/httpd/httpd-vhosts.conf` yourself and run `docker restart httpd` — otherwise the `apache` Prometheus target stays down.

 ## Known issues

 - **macOS / Docker Desktop:** node-exporter's `/:/host:ro,rslave` mount fails